TeamAIRE/RRNPP_detector/readme.md

 In this example, we will propose to use ```RRNPP_detector``` against all genomes of Viruses available on the NCBI.

 To this end, we will download the protein sequences and the annotated features of these genomes from the NCBI assembly database: https://www.ncbi.nlm.nih.gov/assembly/.
-Once on the web page, enter the following query search:
+Once on the web page, we will enter the following query search:

 ```
 Viruses[ORGN] AND "Latest GenBank"[Filter]